stuffbymax/Simple-Bash-Text-Editor/README.md

 Here's a brief overview of its functionalities:
 -
 * Create a new file
-* pen an existing file
+* open an existing file
 * Edit an existing file
 * Save file
 * Save As